alexslee/Scintillate/README.md

 # Scintillate

-A UIKit+AppKit-friendly way to either mask content, or show a loading state.
-Think: SwiftUI's 'redacted' modifier, for non-SwiftUI applications.
+A lightweight, UIKit+AppKit-friendly way to either mask content, or show a loading state.
+Think: SwiftUI's 'redacted' modifier, for non-SwiftUI applications on iOS + macOS.

 ## Internal implementation